crcn/tandem-old/documentation/Getting Started/README.md

 > ✨ I also recommend that you include `*.pc.d.ts` in your `.gitignore` file so to keep the typed definition files out of GIT.

-To make this command a bit easier to use, you can add it to your `package.json` file:

-After all that you can start writing Paperclip templates!
+After installing all of the required dependencies & setting up Webpack, you can start writing Paperclip templates!
+Here's a basic `hello-world.pc` example:

-TODO - build kitchen sink example

 ```html
 <style>